-- 2-13.2.1 Personnel training records shall be preserved for 10 years beyond the period the employee is engaged in activities potentially affecting the environment at USAKA. - 2-13.2.2 Medical records of personnel shall be maintained for 30 years. - 2-13.2.3 All manifests shall be preserved for 5 years. - 2-13.2.4 All records on hazardous waste, laboratory results, and studies relating to those wastes shall be preserved for 5 years.
-Records on hazardous materials and their disposition shall be maintained until the materials are reclassified as hazardous wastes or recycled.
+- 2-14.2.1 Personnel training records shall be preserved for 10 years beyond the period the employee is engaged in activities potentially affecting the environment at USAKA. - 2-14.2.2 Medical records of personnel shall be maintained for 30 years. - 2-14.2.3 All manifests shall be preserved for 5 years. - 2-14.2.4 All records on hazardous waste, laboratory results, and studies relating to those wastes shall be preserved for 5 years.
+Records on hazardous materials and their disposition shall be maintained until the materials are reclassified as hazardous wastes or recycled. - 2-14.2.5 Baseline studies, such as studies of air monitoring, noise monitoring, groundwater quality, and hydrogeology, shall be preserved indefinitely. - 2-14.2.6 Surveys of areas where solid waste has been managed, including treatment, storage, disposal, dispensing, and staging and corrective-action plans, shall be preserved for 30 years.

-- 2-13.2.5 Baseline studies, such as studies of air monitoring, noise monitoring, groundwater quality, and hydrogeology, shall be preserved indefinitely. - 2-13.2.6 Surveys of areas where solid waste has been managed, including treatment, storage, disposal, dispensing, and staging and corrective-action plans, shall be preserved for 30 years. - 2-13.2.7 Notices of Proposed Activity (NPAs), Notices of Continuing Activity (NCAs), Environmental Comments and Recommendations (ECRs), and DEPs (Section 2-17.3) shall be preserved for the duration of the activity plus 10 years or for 10 years after expiration of the DEP, whichever is less. - 2-13.2.8 Records of ocean disposal shall be maintained for five years after the disposal site is no longer designated for ocean disposal. - 2-13.2.9 Documentation of actions taken under Section 3-6.5.8 to respond to or remediate the release of hazardous substances to the environment shall be preserved for 30 years. - 2-13.2.10 Maintenance records for public water systems shall be preserved for at least 10 years. - 2-14 (RESERVED) - 2-15 (RESERVED) - 2-16 ENVIRONMENTAL COMPLIANCE ASSESSMENTS: INTERNAL AND EXTERNAL
+- 2-14.2.7 Notices of Proposed Activity (NPAs), Notices of Continuing Activity (NCAs), Environmental Comments and Recommendations (ECRs), and DEPs (Section 2-18.3) shall be preserved for the duration of the activity plus 10 years or for 10 years after expiration of the DEP, whichever is less. - 2-14.2.8 Records of ocean disposal shall be maintained for five years after the disposal site is no longer designated for ocean disposal. - 2-14.2.9 Documentation of actions taken under Section 3-6.5.8 to respond to or remediate the release of hazardous substances to the environment shall be preserved for 30 years. - 2-14.2.10 Maintenance records for public water systems shall be preserved for at least 10 years. - 2-14.2.11 With the exception of consultation correspondence, all records related to cultural resources shall be preserved permanently.
+This shall include, but will not be limited to, cultural resource surveys and inventory reports, reports generated as a result of archaeological monitoring and inadvertent discoveries, work plans for rehabilitation or renovation of historic properties, documentation of any actions taken under UES Section 3-7, and documentation that will enhance the knowledge base of USAG-KA cultural resources.
+Consultation correspondence with outside agencies concerning undertakings shall be maintained for the life of the project plus 10 years in accordance with UES Section 2-14.2.7. - 2-15 (RESERVED) - 2-16 (RESERVED) - 2-17 ENVIRONMENTAL COMPLIANCE ASSESSMENTS: INTERNAL AND EXTERNAL

-2-16.1 PROTOCOLS FOR CONDUCTING ASSESSMENTS
+2-17.1 PROTOCOLS FOR CONDUCTING ASSESSMENTS

-2-16.1.1 INTERNAL
+2-17.1.1 INTERNAL